 Choosing The Best Indoor Plants For Your Interior It’s no secret that I’ve been a wee bit obsessed with plants lately.
 After taking a good look at my interior and realizing that multiple areas of my home are a bit bare, I’m convinced that a few houseplant purchases will help breathe new life into my living room, bedroom, powder room and home office.
 I’m fairly good at keeping plants alive, but when I get busy, I tend to be forgetful about watering.
 And sometimes I water all of the plants the same way, without paying attention to their individual needs.
 Okay, so maybe I’m not the best at tending to my plants!
 Succulents in a light-filled window For starters, several of my favorite blogs have recently featured posts on caring for houseplants.
 Today I thought I’d share some tips and tidbits for choosing and maintaining the best indoor plants for your interior.
 Indoor Plant Ideas I thought I’d begin by sharing a few houseplant ideas that experts consistently recommend as sturdy indoor greenery.
 Fiddle leaf fig in a woven pot 1.
 2. 3.
 4. 5.

+Vegetable Gardeners Almanac - Down the Shed This makes a tasty starter in no time at all.
+Ingredients 6 Eggs, ready boiled and peeled2 teaspoons of Curry powderCayenne pepper1 green or red mild fresh Chilli, finely chopped2 teaspoons of Lemon or Lime juice1 teaspoon of finely chopped and ground fresh Ginger80ml 2.5 fl oz equal parts sour cream and MayonnaiseSalt and Black Pepper for seasoningHandful of Parsley or Coriander leaves Method Combine the curry powder, lime or lemon juice, chopped chili and ginger in a bowl.
+Stir in the sour cream and mayonnaise.
+Cut the peeled eggs in half lengthwise.
+Put mixture into a piping bag (or use a plastic bag with a small hole in the corner).
 Are Coffee Grounds Good For Plants?
 You only need to walk past a coffee shop in any American city to see that our country loves java.
 With so much coffee being consumed on a daily basis, it’s encouraging to learn that there is a productive use for all those grinds.
 Next time you make a cup, save your coffee grounds and add them to the soil in your garden.
 For best results, use organic coffee if you will be consuming the fruits or vegetables you fertilize.
 Coffee Grounds as a Mulching Agent Coffee’s breakdown materials can be used as a mulching agent, as well as a fertilizing agent, for gardens.
 Coffee Grounds as a Compost Addition Adding coffee to your compost or worm bin is a great idea.
 Coffee as a Fertilizer As a fertilizer, used coffee grounds are slightly acidic and full of nitrogen, a mineral that aids vegetable and plant growth.
 Coffee as a Pesticide Coffee-ground mulch has the added benefit of deterring veggie and flower-munching slugs and snails.
 How to Use Coffee Grounds in Your Garden Where to Get the Grounds?